As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 For more information, the Small Business Administration is a great resource.

-In some cases, you may need federal, state, or local licenses and permits to operate.
-The SBA’s database lets you search for licensing requirements by state and business types.
+You may need federal, state, or local business licenses and permits to operate in some cases.
+The SBA’s database lets you search for business licensing requirements by state and business types.
 And remember to contact your municipality to see if there are any local licensing or registration requirements.
+You’ll sometimes need to get a business license from your municipality too.

 You may also need to get an employer identification number (EIN) from the IRS.